 Gladstone Road Primary School is committed to ensuring the welfare and safety of all children in school.
-All North Yorkshire schools, including Gladstone Road Primary School, follow the North Yorkshire Safeguarding Children Board procedures.
-The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
+All North Yorkshire schools, including Gladstone Road Primary School, follow the North Yorkshire Safeguarding Children Partnership procedures.
+The school will, normally, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
 The school's child protection policy is available publicly.
+This can be found on the school website (http://gladstoneroadschool.co.uk/).
+Paper copies may be requested from the school office.